The Library's Collection policy supports our strategic priorities as laid out in the Library Services Strategy 2014 -19

 Books (including e-books)

 We are committed to the acquisition of books that supports the research, teaching and learning needs of the College and the clinical practice needs of staff in the associated NHS Trusts.
-We may also buy books of general interest for the Arts, Humanities and General Interest – Haldane Collection.
+We may also buy books of general interest for the Arts and Humanities Collection (Haldane).

 We will normally purchase the most recent edition.

 Books on reading lists

 Academic departments are responsible for providing Library Services with details of recommended readings for new and existing courses, allowing sufficient time for us to order and process recommendations